-Usually there are five dives: at 5:00am (thresher shark); at 9:00am; at 11:00am; at 1:00pm and the night dive at 5:00pm.
+Usually there are five dives a day: at 5:00am (thresher shark); at 9:00am; at 11:00am; at 1:00pm and the night dive at 5:00pm.
 In addition to these, full days are usually organized to the Gato island, Calanggaman island or “mix”: Dona Marlin wreck/Gato island, Kimud shoal (hammerhead sharks)/ Monad shoal (thresher sharks).

-It is possible to dive all the year round: from December to February the water temperature, at the surface, ranges from 27 to 32 degrees Celsius, while the air temperature ranges from 24 to 30; the rest of the year the temperature ranges from 27 to 33 degrees, with peaks in the warmer months between May and November.
+Here it’s possible to dive all the year round: from December to February the water temperature, at the surface, ranges from 27 to 32 degrees Celsius, while the air temperature ranges from 24 to 30; the rest of the year the temperature ranges from 27 to 33 degrees, with peaks in the warmer months between May and November.

 The thresher sharks are here all year round, while the hammerhead sharks and the manta rays are seasonal (more frequent from March to November).